learn-co-curriculum/swift-collection-types/README.md

 ### Pass-by-value

 Swift's collections types are passed by *value* and not by *reference*.
 When a collection instance is assigned to another collection instance, a copy of the instance is generated and assigned to the new instance.
-The effect of this is important to understand: **changes made to a collection after it passed are not reflected in the state of the original collection.**
+The effect of this is important to understand: **changes made to a collection after it is passed are not reflected in the state of the original collection.**

 This is true both for local instances and instances passed into functions and methods via arguments. *If you wish to preserve the mutated state of an instance that is passed-by-value, you have to assign the mutated version back to the original instance.*